zuplo/docs/blog/2022-05-18-building-a-customer-api-weekly-chat-utsav-shah-vanta/index.md

 We use Discord for video chats to make it easy to keep the conversation going afterward.
 Discord limits us to 25 attendees, but we think that's a good size to keep conversation flowing and fruitful.

-Have more questions, check out our event [FAQ] (https://zuplo.notion.site/Building-a-Customer-API-Weekly-Chat-hosted-by-Zuplo-cfa5d37dfbcc4683a0bd12c400d5df35).
+Have more questions, check out our event [FAQ](https://zuplo.notion.site/Building-a-Customer-API-Weekly-Chat-hosted-by-Zuplo-cfa5d37dfbcc4683a0bd12c400d5df35).